Ali Raza

 The Arabs named this month Shawwal due to false beliefs associated with it.
 There were superstitions regarding marriage in Shawwal, which were disproven by the Prophet (PBUH) when he married Aisha (may Allah be pleased with her) in Shawwal.

-It also provides Muslims with an opportunity to extend their spiritual journey by observing six voluntary fasts during Shawwal.
-Additionally, several important events in Islamic history occurred in this month, further highlighting its significance.
+It also allows Muslims to extend their spiritual journey by observing six voluntary fasts during Shawwal.
+Additionally, several significant events in Islamic history took place in this month, further underscoring its importance.

 In the Islamic lunar calendar, Dhul-Qi'dah is the Islamic month after shawwal.
 This is the 11th month of the Hijri calendar and is significant as it precedes the Hajj season.
 During Dhul-Qi'dah, Muslims prepare for the pilgrimage and engage in various acts of worship, reflecting on the spiritual significance of Hajj.